Paul-Nguyen/oxen/Readme.md

 How Do I use it
 ---------------
+Setup your .api and .user as above.

+        ./toed
 Running it will go through your spaces, directories, then files and error to screen if there are discrepancies.

 Discrepancy types: